How to get lower insurance rates

 Insurance claims affect your insurance rate.

 Your driving record influences how much you pay for auto insurance.
-Individuals with many claims cost an insurance company more than people with few or no claims.
+Individuals with many car insurance claims cost an insurance company more than those with few or none.
 Insurance companies reward drivers with lower insurance premiums when they have not filed claims within a specific time.
 Generally, the more points (citations for accidents or other driving violations) an individual has on their record, the higher their insurance costs are.
 Maintaining a good driving record helps avoid unwanted premium increases.
 When points drop off your record, you’ll get lower insurance rates at renewal.

 There are benefits to having continuous insurance coverage.